Generic Name: stavudine (STA vue deen)

-Avoid drinking alcohol.
-It may increase your risk of pancreas or liver damage while you are taking Zerit.
-Taking this medication will not prevent you from passing HIV to other people.
+Taking this medicine will not prevent you from passing HIV to other people.
 Do not have unprotected sex or share razors or toothbrushes.
 Talk with your doctor about safe ways to prevent HIV transmission during sex.
 Sharing drug or medicine needles is never safe, even for a healthy person.

 Zerit side effects

 Get emergency medical help if you have signs of an allergic reaction to Zerit: hives; difficult breathing; swelling of your face, lips, tongue, or throat.